-Phishing scams are among today’s digital landscape’s most common and dangerous threats.
-Cybercriminals use various tactics to trick individuals into divulging sensitive information, such as passwords, credit card numbers, or personal data.
+Phishing scams are among the most common and dangerous threats in today’s digital landscape.
+Cybercriminals employ various tactics to deceive individuals into disclosing sensitive information, including passwords, credit card numbers, and personal data.
 This guide will help you understand how phishing works, recognize the warning signs, and protect yourself from these scams.

 Understanding Phishing Scams